bosgnoom/kwis/README.md

   - random
   - msavin:mongol (for testing)

-TODO list (in dutch):
-- Bij antwoord scherm top 3 / laatste 3 scores
-- Uitslag scherm: wie heeft er gewonnen? wie was het snelste? wie het langzaamste?
-- Uitslag scherm: wie heeft er het vaakst niet geantwoord?

-Notes about using meteor/mongodb:
+# Notes about using meteor/mongodb:
 * backup database using 'mongodump -o <backup name>
 * restore database using 'mongorestore --port 3001 <backup name>